Journal

 “We have a brand, but it’s not doing much for us.”

-Your brand is an experience, not a logo the same way your game is not just its graphics.
-Your brand is the unique story about your game that lives inside the minds of your audience.
-You can’t dictate this story, but every encounter is an opportunity to shape it.
-Over time, these moments combine into a larger narrative, an epic bigger than the sum of its parts, and bigger than your game.
-This is how franchises emerge.
+Your brand is an experience not a logo, the same way your game is not just its graphics.
+Your brand is the unique story about your game that lives inside your audience's heads.
+You can’t dictate this story, but you can shape it.
+With proper nurturing, each encounter with your brand will accumulate into a great epic, bigger than the sum of its parts.
+Bigger than your game.

-When you look at your brand this way, your marketing starts to feel like an extension of your game – not a separate activity.
-It becomes a creative opportunity.
-A world built around the game that can stand on its own, tailor-made for the channels it will live in, rather than forced in.
-Best of all, instead of the constant one-off activities you’re probably doing now, a clear brand helps set a unified direction for your game for years to come.
-No more starting from scratch every time.
-Besides being a more effective way to do your marketing creative, it will also save you time and money.
+When you look at your brand this way, your marketing is simply an extension of your StoryWorld™, rather than a separate activity.
+Like a creative opportunity.
+A world built around the game that can be experienced on its own, tailor-made for the channels it will be consumed in rather than forced in.
+Best of all, rather than the constant one-off activities you are probably doing now, it helps you set a unified direction for your game brand for years to come.
+No more starting from scratch every single time.

-Setting the hearts on fire – again
+Setting hearts on fire

 Contact: